 Although Takagi’s results were impressive, they were not able to capture the solid-to-liquid transition in real time.
-Nowadays we can do this thanks to the development of what is called in situ TEM.
-More interestingly, a team of scientists from the Ukraine and Belarus recently discovered that even a solid state silver nanoparticle can behave like a liquid.10 When silver nanoparticles smaller than 10 nm were placed on a tungsten tip, the researchers observed a “liquid-like” behavior under certain circumstances.
+Nowadays we can do this thanks to the development of what is called in situ TEM.10 When silver nanoparticles smaller than 10 nm were placed on a tungsten tip, the researchers observed a “liquid-like” behavior under certain circumstances.
 The silver nanoparticles stayed highly crystalline in the interior, suggesting that they did not melt — if the particles had indeed melted, we would expect to see no crystalline patterns and a completely randomized atomic arrangement (like the halo pattern from figure 8).
 This interesting “liquid-like” behavior was attributed to the atoms on the silver nanoparticle moving around under pressure, giving the illusion that it’s melted (Figure 9).

 All of this helps us understand that, even though people used to think that “true gold fears no fire,” we now know that nanoscale metals, including gold, can behave like liquids at room temperature!